Power stations

 Wind power is used to produce

 electricity from large wind turbines.
-In 2004 there were over 1000 wind turbines operating in
+The turbines are arranged in groups called

-and rotate at between 10 and 30 revolutions per minute depending on the wind speed.
+and rotates at between 10 and 30 revolutions per minute depending on the wind speed.
 One

 of the 'problems' with wind turbines is that they are rather large - they can be up to 140 m